Quickstart

 5. See it in the portal

-The episode lands in /admin/episodes immediately.
-Open it to see the reproducibility fields, artifact sizes, signed URLs (when R2 is configured), and the SDK-supplied metadata.
+The episode lands in /portal/episodes immediately.
+Open it to see the reproducibility fields, artifact sizes, the inline frame-accurate video player, and the SDK-supplied metadata.
+From the row's 3-dot menu you can archive or delete the run later.

 What's next